Homestead just keeps rolling.

 “We really used our size to our advantage,” Parker said.
 “Getting into the post and a few times we were able to get the kick-outs, which was important, and we made some shots.
 We really just worked hard and moved the ball fast and I think that's what helped us.”

 In the second quarter, the Spartans' defense really stepped up the pressure, making it difficult for Columbia City to get shots off.
-Austin had a pair of blocks in the quarter and the Eagles managed just three points in the quarter, going into halftime trailing 32-10.
+Austin had a pair of blocks and the Eagles managed just three points in the quarter, trailing 32-10 at the half.

 Parker went 8 for 10 from the field and 3 for 4 from beyond the 3-point line.
 She added two steals and two assists.
 Sydney Graber had nine points and four rebounds.

-Columbia City's season ended with a 15-8 record, the team's most wins since 2014-15, though it fell short of the Eagles' first sectional title since 2000.
-It was the final game with the program for Shearer and fellow seniors Carly Maybie, Brayden Lickey, Grace Schrader and Gabrielle Fry.
+Columbia City's season ended with a 15-8 record, the Eagles' most wins since 2014-15, though it fell short of their first sectional title since 2000.